-Learn the difference between these mediums, how to layer, blend, create texture, wash or not, how to include graphite, which paper to use, and all the basic techniques you need to get the most out of each.
+We will explore which paper to use and when, compositional tricks and all the basic techniques you need to get the most out of your colour pencil.

 Age range 16 to 160, some drawing experience advised, but beginners are welcome.

-- Drawing board (A3 size minimum) with prop
+- Drawing board (A3 size minimum) with supporting prop if needed

 - Bull dog clips